Lx-Ctn/calculator/README.md

 -  Launch animation for "Whahouuuuu" effect.
 -  Style selector to slightly change the appearance
 -  Color selector to select the app color.
 Use of my Color API
+-  Result display is a text input :
+   -  Max 16 character (`-`, `.` included), the carret will turn red if the max digit number is reach.
+   -  `-` can be type on first position.
+   -  Both `.` and `,` can be type be separate integer and decimal (but only one at the time).
+-  History display :
+   -  Display the last 6 results.
+   -  Can be scroll to watch more.
+   -  Reset button appear when hover.